+Last updated: 9/7/17 -- Check back in August 2018 when this blog will be updated!
 Why battle the crowds at the beach when you can play, stay and celebrate on Lake Wallenpaupack?
 Jump in!
-Seal your summer vacation with a splash.
-Read on for tips to help you make the most of Wally Lake Fest weekend in the Pocono Mountains.
+Seal your summer vacation with a splash during Wally Lake Fest.

 - Book your room - It's worth staying for the full experience.
 Act early to secure a spot close to the fun.